mattrussell2/gradescope-autograder/README.md

 * Tests which are a set of `.cpp` files, each with `main()`.
 * Tests which test a student's completed executable program.

 In either case, you can send a file to `stdin` for a test, and `stdout`/`stderr` will both `diff`'d automatically against the output of a reference implementation.
 Output can be canonicalized before `diff`, and `valgrind` can be run on the programs as well.
-More details will follow.
+Limits can be set for memory usage, timeout, etc. See details below.

 ## `testset.toml` configuration file
 The framework depends on a `testset.toml` file (https://toml.io) to specify the testing configuration. `testset.toml` will be configured as follows: